 You can view my CV here.

-“Specters of Communication: Supernatural Media in Thomas Pynchon’s Gravity’s Rainbow” in Modern Fiction Studies (forthcoming 2017).
+“Specters of Communication: Supernatural Media in Thomas Pynchon’s Gravity’s Rainbow” (MFS: Modern Fiction Studies 63.3, September 2017)

-“‘Imagine you’re a machine’: Narrative Systems in Peter Watts’s Blindsight and Echopraxia” in Science Fiction Studies 43.2 (July 2016).
+“‘Imagine you’re a machine’: Narrative Systems in Peter Watts’s Blindsight and Echopraxia” (Science Fiction Studies 43.2, July 2016)